MegaLeon/devart-template/project_posts/2014-03-14-Toxiclibs-and-3D-Volumes.md

-During thw weeken I used Toxiclibs to implement a [metaballs](http://en.wikipedia.org/wiki/Metaballs "metaballs")-like visualization style.
+During the weekend I used Toxiclibs to implement a [metaballs](http://en.wikipedia.org/wiki/Metaballs "metaballs")-like visualization style.
 Toxiclibs offers many convenient functions related to 3D volumes - in my case I changed the size of a voxel in space based on the frequency of the color to which that voxel is mapped and computing the surface mesh given a threshold value.

 ![animmeta](http://i.imgur.com/MXQxCn4.gif "animmeta")